Lucy-Forrest-Lab/AlignMe/Install.md

 gengetopt_install_dir=`dirname $gengetopt`; # or specify its location directly
 ```

-Folder in which files are downloaded that are needed for the installation
+Define an alias for a temporary folder into which files are to be downloaded, e.g.:
 ```
 tmpdir=/home/me/tmp/
 [[ -d $tmpdir ]] || mkdir -pv $tmpdir;
 ```

-Main folder in which to install the software:
+Define an alias for the folder into which all software will be installed, e.g.
 `prefix_path=/home/me/software`

-Main folder that contains the databases:
+Define an alias for the folder that will hold the static sequence databases, e.g.:
-`prefix_db_path=/home/me/db
+`prefix_db_path=/home/me/db`

-Subfolders for the software:
+Define aliases for subfolders for the OCTOPUS software:
 ```
 modhmm_install_dir=$prefix_path/modhmm/;
 topology_predictors_install_dir=$prefix_path/topology_predictors;
 ```

+### STEP 2: INSTALL BLAST

-Download BLAST from [http://mirrors.vbi.vt.edu/mirrors/ftp.ncbi.nih.gov/blast/executables/release/2.2.17/](http://mirrors.vbi.vt.edu/mirrors/ftp.ncbi.nih.gov/blast/executables/release/2.2.17/) to your $tmpdir (/home/me/tmp/). e.g. for `blast-2.2.17-x64-linux.tar.gz`
+Download BLAST from [NCBI ftp site](http://mirrors.vbi.vt.edu/mirrors/ftp.ncbi.nih.gov/blast/executables/release/2.2.17/) to your $tmpdir.
+We tested v2.2.17:
 ```
 cd $tmpdir
 tar xvzf blast-2.2.17-x64-linux.tar.gz